Real-World Builds

 Each step involves switching contexts, clicking through interfaces, and waiting for things to load.
 It's 30-45 minutes minimum for a simple email.

-With Cursor, it's a conversation.
+With an AI agent, it's a conversation.
 The same outcome, a fraction of the time, and more control over the output.

 When This Doesn't Work

 If you're managing complex email sequences with A/B testing, advanced segmentation, and drip campaigns across thousands of contacts, a dedicated email platform still has advantages.
-The point isn't that Cursor replaces Mailchimp for everyone — though we make the case in Why You Don't Need Mailchimp Anymore.
+The point isn't that an AI agent replaces Mailchimp for everyone — though we make the case in Why You Don't Need Mailchimp Anymore.
 It's that for most email needs, a conversational approach is faster and more flexible.

 Any email service with an API.
 We use SendGrid because it's reliable, affordable, and has excellent deliverability.
 But you could connect to Resend, Postmark, AWS SES, or any other provider.
-The MCP server handles the connection, and Cursor handles the conversation.
+The MCP server handles the connection, and your agent handles the conversation.

 Chris Johnston